 What she can’t do is overcome the logic of probabilities, she can’t overcome the law of large numbers or see past the agent of recency.

-Why?
-It is her lack of awareness.
+Her lack of awareness.

-Cognitive biases and our lack of awareness
+Cognitive biases and our Decision-Making

 Cognitive biases, like the Ben Franklin Effect are the inherent instincts found in genes.
 Over thousands of years, we have learnt to survive through three core behaviours – those of flight/fight/freeze.
 Our ancestors battled wild animals and then each other in their attempts to survive.
 Many failed, and thus, we as a species learnt.